sanfinity-Iot/openremote/User-Guide:-Velbus-Agent-(TCP-or-Serial).md

 | `deviceAddress` | The Velbus module address to link to | Integer (1-254) | Y |
 | `deviceValueLink` | The Velbus module value to link to | Text (see [below](#device-value-link)) | Y |

+## Discovery and Import
+To understand discovery and import refer to [Agent and Asset Discovery/Import](https://github.com/openremote/openremote/wiki/User-Guide:-Agent-Overview#agent-and-asset-discoveryimport).
+This protocol supports the following:

+* Protocol Asset Import (`*.vlp`)

 ***

 ## Hardware compatibility table